Date: 2018-01-17

 3. It required that qualified communities must implement a thorough age verification process.

-4. It established a defense for people that have their children excluded from a community that illegally acts entitled to the exemption.
+4. It established a defense for people who have their children excluded from a community that illegally acts entitled to the exemption.

 So what’s the big difference between apartments for 55 years old and older, and other types of communities such as continuing care retirement communities (CCRC) and assisted living facilities (ALF)?
 Simply put, the difference is whether care services are needed or not.
 55 years and older communities, as a type of independent living, do not need to provide any type of care services, and most do not.
-However, continuing care retirement communities specialize at being able to providing different levels of care throughout the aging process.
+However, continuing-care retirement communities specialize in being able to provide different levels of care throughout the aging process.
 CCRC’s provide independent living, assisted living, and skilled nursing all in one community so that members can age in place.

-Another major difference is that many age-restricted senior housing communities provide low income senior apartments for those that no longer have a steady flow of income due to retirement.
-CCRC’s and other communities that provide care services often come at a premium in comparison.
+Another major difference is that many age-restricted senior housing communities provide low-income senior apartments for those who no longer have a steady flow of income due to retirement.
+CCRCs and other communities that provide care services often come at a premium in comparison.
 Keep this in mind when making your decision.

 Which Type of Senior Community is Best For You?